We asked Reddit which Scrum terms teams misunderstand the most.

 Agile is a philosophy – a set of values and principles – about improving software development.
 Scrum is a practical framework based on that philosophy that tells you how you can successfully execute software development projects.

 The terms Scrum and Agile are used interchangeably even by people who practice Scrum, fueling the confusion.
-Agile is about the why and what of improving software development, Scrum about the how.
+Agile is about the why and what of improving software development, Scrum is about the how.

 Their foundational documents highlight this distinction: